WRITE ANYWAY

 The problem is not that you don’t know how to write.

-The problem is that you’re too freaked out to write the shit you know you’re meant to be writing.
+The problem is that you’re too afraid to write what you know you’re meant to be writing.

 bastards1